rern/RuneAudio_Addons/README.md

 Addons for RuneAudio
 ---
 All addons in one page ready for easy installation.
+Menu > Addons :
 - Aria2
 - Backup-Restore Uodate
 - Expand Partition